sstadick/ScAIList/README.md

 but it's hard to tell.
 This one passes tests.
 Perhaps the biggest difference is that this implementation dynamicaly determines the max number of components instead of capping at 10.
-One might call it a Balance Augmented Interval List ... or BAIList.
+One might call it a Scaled Augmented Interval List ... or SAIList.
 It takes the log2 of the input element lengths to be the max number of components and then decomposes into that.